Pointwise convergence of polynomial multiple ergodic averages along the primes: Multilinear Weyl inequality with Cram e r weight

-(since \eqref{lcondition1}), and applying the triangle inequality along with (\ref{3.24343}) and (\ref{3.2}), we can finish the proof of (\ref{aim3.1}) using this $\om_\circ$.
-To prove (\ref{3.24343}), we shall use Lemma \ref{VNT} again.
+is an admissible choice for $\omega$; and applying the triangle inequality along with (\ref{3.24343}) and (\ref{3.2}), we can finish the proof of (\ref{aim3.1}) using this $\om_\circ$.

+To prove (\ref{3.24343}), we use Lemma \ref{VNT} again.
 However, since this weight $\La_{\HB,\om}$ lacks a suitable upper bound like $\La_{{\rm Cr},\om}$, we cannot apply Lemma \ref{VNT} directly.
-To bridge this gap, we need to introduce a modified weight $\La_{\HB,\om}^\e$ defined by
+To overcome this, we introduce a modified weight $\La_{\HB,\om}^\e$ defined by

 with sufficiently small $\e$ fixed later, where $1\le \om\le \exp(\Log^{1/C_0} N)$ and $c_\circ$ is given by (\ref{In:c}).
 So \beq |\La_{\HB,\om}^\e(n)|\le \om^{c_\circ \e}, \eeq and $\La_{\HB,\om}^\e$ vanishes on $\{n\in\Z:\ |\La_{\HB,\om}(n)|> \om^{c_\circ \e}\}$, which, with (\ref{1moment}) ($k=k_\e:=2+\lfloor\e^{-1}\rfloor$), gives